tgarciabotero/FluEgg/README.md

   this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-* Neither the name of the {organization} nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the name of the USGS nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.